Examination malpractice causes, effects, and solutions in Nigeria

 • Creation of more schools and learning facilities: This will go a long way in ensuring Nigeria's classrooms are not overcrowded.
 As a result, examinees will have a harder time engaging in vices such as giraffing, which are common in overcrowded exam halls.

 • Rewarding those who report malpractices: In 2011, the government of Nigeria came up with a new way of nabbing corrupt government officials.
-This was via an incentive program designed to reward those who reported corruption cases.
+This was via an incentive program to reward those who reported corruption cases.
 The same concept can be applied to exam malpractice.

-What is the meaning of examination malpractice?
+What is the standard definition of examination malpractice in Nigeria?

-What is examination malpractice?
-Exam malpractice meaning is simply improper or illegal conduct by an examination candidate (examinee) with the intention of passing the examination.
+Examination malpractice meaning is simply improper or illegal conduct by an examination candidate (examinee) with the intention of passing the examination.

 Why do students cheat in their exams?